orcc/orcc/eclipse/plugins/net.sf.orcc.backends/runtime/C/README.txt

 Eclipse projects (.project & .cproject files) must be in the root folder of a project.
 If you want to generate an eclipse project, please select
 <this folder> as "source code" AND "build location".
 In command-line,
-simply run the folowing command from <this folder> :
+simply run the following command from <this folder> :

 cmake -G"Eclipse CDT4 - Unix Makefiles" .